Manabendu-ai/MONCO/Readme.md

 1. The uploaded image is resized to 128×128 and converted to a NumPy array.
 2. The array is passed through the trained VGG16-based model.
 3. The class with the highest softmax probability is selected as the prediction, alongside the full probability distribution across all four classes.
-4. An LLM-based reasoning step generates a Markdown-formatted natural language explanation covering what the prediction means, how confident the model is, and a disclaimer to consult a medical professional.
+4. `prompt_builder.py` constructs a prompt from the prediction and confidence, which `llm/service.py` sends to a locally running **Ollama** instance (**gemma3:4b**).
+The model returns a Markdown-formatted natural language explanation covering what the prediction means, how confident the model is, and a disclaimer to consult a medical professional.
 5. If the predicted class is `notumor`, the result is shown as **"No Tumor Detected"**; otherwise it's shown as **"Tumor: <class name>"**, along with the confidence percentage, probability chart, and AI explanation.

 ---